 Transactions in foreign currencies are converted at the foreign currency exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated into United States dollars at the foreign currency exchange rate ruling at the Statement of Financial Position date.
 Foreign currency exchange differences arising on conversion or translation and realised gains and losses on disposals or settlements of monetary assets and liabilities are recognised in the Statement of Comprehensive Income.
 Non-monetary assets and liabilities denominated in foreign currencies, which are stated at historical cost, are translated at the foreign currency exchange rate ruling at the date of the transaction, or if impaired, at the date of the impairment recognition.
-Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated into United States dollars at the foreign currency exchange rates ruling at the dates that the values were determined.
+Non-monetary assets and liabilities denominated into United States dollars at the foreign currencies ruling at the date of the transaction, or if impaired, at the date of the impairment recognition.
+Non-monetary assets and liabilities denominated into United States dollars at the foreign currencies ruling at the date state recognition currencies are recognited at the foreign currencies are recognited.